 The Aggregate Points tool will be added to the analytic editor after the Filter by Expression tool you configured in the previous step.

 With data source and a pipeline of analysis tools configured, you will now add an output that will allow you to visualize the results of the big data analysis in a web map.
-In this lesson, you will be writing the output to a new feature layer you will create using the steps below.
+You will write the output to a new feature layer that you will create using the steps below.

-- In the analytic editor, click Add output to open the output options.
+- In the analytic editor, click Add output to choose an output.

-- Click See all under the ArcGIS category.
+- Click See all in the ArcGIS category.

-- Choose Feature Layer and choose Feature Layer (new) from the list.
+- Choose Feature Layer and choose Feature Layer (new).

-- In the Configure Feature Layer (new) window, on the Configure Feature Layer step, set the following parameters:
+- In the Configure Feature Layer (new) window, for the Configure Feature Layer step, set the following parameters:

-- For Data storage method, choose Add new features.
+- For Data storage method, select Add new features.

-Choosing the Keep Latest Feature storage method would be used if you were working with a data source that had a Track ID defined.
-With this storage method, each time a new feature is received for a certain Track ID, the stored feature associated with that Track ID would be replaced by the new feature.
+If you were working with a data source that had a track ID defined, you'd use the Keep latest feature method.
+With this storage method, each time a new feature is received for a certain track ID, the stored feature associated with that track ID is replaced by the new feature.

-- For Each time the analytic runs, choose Replace existing features and schema.
+- For Each time the analytic runs, select Replace existing features and schema.

-- For Data storage method, choose Add new features.
+- For Data storage method, select Add new features.

 - Click Complete to save the new output.